samk-dev/nuxt-uikit3-deprecated/README.md

 - Injects UIkit 3 into Nuxt ✅
 - Use all UIKit 3 JS components without writing any JS ✅

-⚠️ the package is still work in progress and will be released soon ⚠️

 ### On version `1.0.0` release **todos:**

 - scss/less to customize UIkit 3 theme